 Contact: Christine Hoehn

-Student Christian Fellowship is a non-denominational campus ministry that encourages students to grow together to more look like, act like, think like, talk like, and maybe even smell like Jesus!
+Student Christian Fellowship is a non-denominational campus ministry that encourages students to grow together to more look like, act like, think like, and talk like Jesus!
 We meet weekly for worship-teaching-sharing-food-laughter-friendships.

 Meeting Place: RL0017